Long Lever Lying Back Extension

 Frequently Asked Questions

-• What muscles does the Long Lever Lying Back Extension work?
+• What muscles does Long Lever Lying Back Extension work?

-• Can beginners perform the Long Lever Lying Back Extension?
+• How high should I lift in Long Lever Lying Back Extension?

-• How can I make the Long Lever Lying Back Extension more effective?
+• Should I feel Long Lever Lying Back Extension in my lower back?

-• Are there variations of the Long Lever Lying Back Extension?
+• Can beginners do Long Lever Lying Back Extension?

-• How many repetitions should I do for the Long Lever Lying Back Extension?
+• How can I make Long Lever Lying Back Extension easier?

 Related Exercises